 Today I am sharing how our home got involved in filming movies, tv shows, and commercials.
 It’s been an incredible experience and I think you will be surprised to learn you can do this too!

 Today I am going to share with you some thoughts about how I think you can rent your home for movies.
 We have filmed movies, commercials and tv shows at our home for almost twenty years.
 I guess you could say that our home is famous.
 Ever since we moved into our home in 1998, filming has been a big part of our lives.

 First, let me share how we got started filming.
 Shortly after we bought our home in 1998, someone left a flyer in our mailbox asking if we would be interested in filming a movie called “Thirteen Days” with Kevin Costner.
-Unfortunately, we were out of town and by the time I saw the flyer, it was too late.
+Unfortunately, we were out of town, and by the time I saw the flyer, it was too late.
 But it got me thinking.
-Could we make additional income filming in our neighboorhood?
+Could we make additional income filming in our neighborhood?
 I had seen movie trucks all of the time in South Pasadena so I thought we might be able to do it.

 We have done a lot of remodeling in our home.
 Once we were done, I talked to some of my friends who had done filming and they suggested I reach out to location scouts and rep companies who basically represent your home to anyone interested in filming.
-I printed up a flier and mailed out two hundred fliers to a list of location scouts which the Los Angeles Film Commission provided to me.
+I printed up a flier and mailed out two hundred fliers to a list of location scouts that the Los Angeles Film Commission provided to me.

 And I guess you could say, from there it was history.

 Things got kind of crazy in the first few years.
 When a new home becomes available in the filming market, everybody wants to film at the new location.
 So we filmed a lot in the early years.
 And we have filmed every year since.